jlink/katas/README.md

 katas
 =====

-Katas in diverse programming languages
+Katas in diverse programming languages.
+Just for me to experiment.